tdwg/tcs2/docs/taxon-relationship-type-vocabulary.md

 **Comments**

-`intersects` is the opposite of `isDisjointFrom` and the union of  `isCongruentWith`, `hasProperSubset`, `isProperSubsetOf` and  `partiallyOverlaps`, meaning it can be any of these relationships.
+`intersects` is the opposite of `isDisjointFrom` and the union of  `isCongruentWith`, `includes`, `isIncludedIn` and  `partiallyOverlaps`, meaning it can be any of these relationships.
 This  relationship type can be used when the more precise nature of the  relationship is not known, for example when dealing with statements in  traditional synonymies.

 <!-- termlist-footer.md ==>